 iii) A Justice of Peace of J.P.

 If you wish to save some money, you could go to J.P.J. office.

 An officer there will help you certify the above documents.

-The next step after completing the transfer form is to bring your vehicle to the Puspakom authorities.
+The next step after completing the transfer form is to bring your vehicle Puspakom inspection.

 Puspakom officials will conduct a 10 point check on your car.

 Ideally, your car should be in a fairly good condition to pass the test.